Sathish-M-R/talk-llama-fast/README.md

 ## Bugs
 - `Reset` voice command won't work nice if  current context length is over --ctx_size
+- GGML_ASSERT: n_tokens <= n_batch - start prompt in assistant.txt should be < 1024 tokens.
-- Rope context scaling is not working nice
+- Rope context - is not implemented.
+Use context shifting (enabled by default).
-- sometimes whisper is hallucinating, need to put hallucinations to stop-words.
+- sometimes whisper is hallucinating, need to put hallucinations into stop-words.
 Check `misheard text` in `talk-llama.cpp`
 - don't put cyrillic (Russian) letters for characters or paths in .bat files, they may not work nice because of weird encoding.
-Use cmd instead if you need to use cyrillic letters.
+Use `cmd` instead if you need to use cyrillic letters.